dashpilot/fragment/README.md

-# Fragment, SPA-like navigation without the need for a SPA or a server.
+# Fragment, SPA-like navigation without the need for a SPA ...or a server.

 `Fragment` is a JavaScript utility designed to enhance web pages with Single Page Application (SPA)-like behavior.
 It intercepts link clicks on elements with the `data-fragment` attribute, fetches the content from the specified URL, and updates a specific part of the page without reloading AND without the need to render different versions of a page.
 Fragment automatically extracts just the part that needs to be replaced.

-## but why..., we already have HTMX!
+## but why...? we already have HTMX!

 Although I love and use HTMX, it has one big downside: you need a SERVER to generate the HTMX fragment that gets replaced.
 Which makes it unsuitable for static sites or content loaded via a CDN.